-- 57. Usually, the CMEE will commence with a case management conference. - 58.
-The CMEE Convenor must not meet with a party in the absence of any other party, unless all parties agree.

-- 59. During a case management conference, the CMEE Convenor may assist the parties to do all or any of the following - a) identify and clarify the issues in dispute; - b) decide which issues will require expert witness evidence; - c) identify which expert witnesses should produce joint expert reports and on which issues; - d) determine the sequence in which meetings of expert witnesses should take place; - e) establish, manage, and adjust the timetable for briefing expert witnesses, meetings of experts, and joint expert reports; - f) ensure the expert witnesses have the information they need to fulfil their function; - g) prepare a consolidated brief to the expert witnesses, including fixing the issues or questions they will be asked to address; - h) make arrangements for providing secretarial and administrative assistance for the expert witnesses; - i) communicate with expert witnesses after they have commenced their meeting of experts; - j) as joint expert reports are filed, consider whether those reports have consequences for the management of evidence by other expert witnesses; - k) agree upon directions for case management.
+- 51. Usually, the CMEE will commence with a case management conference. - 52.
+The CMEE Convenor must not meet with a party in the absence of any other party, unless all parties agree. - 53.
+During a case management conference, the CMEE Convenor may assist the parties to do all or any of the following - a) identify and clarify the issues in dispute; - b) decide which issues will require expert evidence; - c) identify which experts should produce joint reports and on which issues; - d) determine the sequence in which meetings of experts should take place; - e) establish, manage, and adjust the timetable for briefing experts, meetings of experts, and joint reports; - f) ensure the experts have the information they need to fulfil their function; - g) prepare a consolidated brief to the experts, including fixing the issues or questions they will be asked to address; - h) make arrangements for providing secretarial and administrative assistance for the experts; - i) communicate with experts after they have commenced their meeting of experts; - j) as joint reports are filed, consider whether those reports have consequences for the management of evidence by other experts; - k) agree upon directions for case management.